 We therefore define monotone succinct ABPs as ABPs that can be succinctly described by monotone algebraic circuits of size poly(n).
-However this restriction forces that if the monomial $\mathbf{x}^{e}$ appears in any edge-label $(\mathbf{a}, \mathbf{b})$ , then it also appears in the label of $(\bar{1}, \bar{1})$ .
-Therefore self-loops are inevitably present in succinct ABPs in the monotone setting.
-To handle this, we additionally allow the length of the ABP, say $\ell$ , to be predefined so that now the polynomial computed by the ABP can be defined to be the sum of polynomials computed by all $\mathbf{s} - \mathbf{t}$ paths of length at most $\ell$ .
+However, this restriction forces that if the monomial x^e appears in any edge-label (a, b), then it also appears in the label of $(\bar{1}, \bar{1})$.
+Therefore, self-loops are inevitably present in succinct ABPs in the monotone setting.
+To handle this, we additionally allow the length of the ABP, say l , to be predefined3 so that now the polynomial computed by the ABP can be defined to be the sum of polynomials computed by all s - t paths of length at most l .

-- $\ell$ is the length of the ABP. - s is the label of the source vertex, and t is the label of the sink(target) vertex. - B(u, v, x) is a monotone algebraic circuit that describes a directed graph GB on the vertex set {0,1}r in the following way.
-For any two vertices a, b ∈ {0,1}r, the output B(u = a, v = b, x) is the label of the edge from a to b in the ABP.
+- l is the length of the ABP. - s is the label of the source vertex, and t is the label of the sink (target) vertex. - B(u, v, x) is a monotone algebraic circuit that describes a directed graph G_B on the vertex set {0,1}^r in the following way.
+For any two vertices a, b ∈ {0,1}^r, the output B(u = a, v = b, x) is the label of the edge from a to b in the ABP.

-The polynomial computed by the ABP is the sum of polynomials computed along all s to t paths in $G_B$ of length at most $\ell$ ; where each path computes the product of the labels of the constituent edges.
+The polynomial computed by the ABP is the sum of polynomials computed along all \mathbf{s} to \mathbf{t} paths in G_B of length at most l ; where each path computes the product of the labels of the constituent edges.

 The size of the circuit B is said to be the complexity of the monotone succinct ABP.
-The number of vertices $2^r$ is the size of the succinct ABP. $\diamond$
+The number of vertices 2^r is the size of the succinct ABP. \diamond

 Note that since B is a monotone algebraic circuit, all the edge-labels in the ABP are monotone polynomials over x.
 It is also not hard to see that any polynomial $f \in mVP$ is computable by this model.
-If C is the monotone circuit computing f, then the monotone succinct ABP computing f is (C', 0, 1, 1) where $C'(u, v, \mathbf{x}) = v \cdot C(\mathbf{x})$ .
+If C is the monotone circuit computing f, then the monotone succinct ABP computing f is (C', 0, 1, 1) where $C'(u, v, \mathbf{x}) = v \cdot C(\mathbf{x})$.

-However, surprisingly, we show that the computational power of monotone succinct ABPs when computing polynomials of bounded degree does not go beyond mVNP.
+We show that the computational power of monotone succinct ABPs when computing polynomials of bounded degree does not even go beyond mVNP.